The Husqvarna 281 XP chainsaw was made between 1986 and 2001.

 Husqvarna 281 XP Military Version

-It is a very tidy example of a military 281 XP.
 Most of these saws no longer have complete original casings like this one.
-They will often have orange side covers instead of green due to being replaced.
+They will often have orange side covers instead of green because they have been replaced.

 If you have or are looking at a green 281 XP with some orange parts, you can paint or dye the orange chainsaw pieces to a matching green color.

-The 281 XP manual says it can be run with an 18 – 28″ bar, though elsewhere it’s stated that up to a 36″ bar is fine.
-This saw was sold on eBay without a bar or chain.
+The 281 XP manual says it can be run with an 18 – 28″ bar, though elsewhere, it’s stated that up to a 36″ bar is fine.

-While the bulk of the 281 XP would have been made in and assembled in Sweden, some parts, like the top cover, were made in Norway.
+While the bulk of the 281 XP would have been made and assembled in Sweden, some parts, like the top cover, were made in Norway.

 The clutch cover was made in Sweden.

-Some army saws were originally regular orange 281 XPs and were then painted army green.
-This saw, however, looks to be green from the factory as there is no orange showing through the scratches.
+This saw, however, looks to be green from the factory, as there is no orange showing through the scratches.

 The 281 has a nylon mesh cartridge air filter.

-Some of these saws sell for thousands of dollars in the US, especially if they come with their army storage boxes and documentation.
-They are highly sought after.
 Being ex-Britsh army chainsaws, there are always more of them in the UK than in the US, making them harder to find and worth more in North America than in Europe and the UK.

 Years Made | 1986 – 2001 |